Home » Blog » News » NotAgain Campaign: Raising Government Awareness on Maternal Health in Nigeria

 Nigeria, Katsina.
 A mother with her baby with spina bifida malformation at the special baby care unit.
 She gave birth at home and then came to the hospital to look after her new baby born. © Photograph: Pep Bonet

-Nigeria’s crude death rate has declined with 2,38% in 2017.
+Nigeria’s crude death rate has declined by 2,38% in 2017.
 How do you see the future?

-The future is quite bright but more work still needs to be done towards increasing the pace at ending needless maternal death and other development challenges in the country.
-There is a need to strengthen the primary health care systems so that more women and newborns have access to quality services and vital medicines before, during pregnancy and after delivery.
+The future is quite bright but more work still needs to be done towards increasing the pace of ending needless maternal death and other development challenges in the country.
+There is a need to strengthen the primary health care systems so that more women and newborns have access to quality services and vital medicines before, during pregnancy, and after delivery.

 AwardSpace has always been a firm supporter of social causes assisting organizations in the development of their web presence.

-As a pioneer free hosting provider, we encourage every single person who wants to bring positive change in their community by spreading global awareness to local issues to start their own website today.
+As a pioneer free hosting provider, we encourage every single person who wants to bring positive change in their community by spreading global awareness of local issues to start their own website today.

 Build your website without any expenses and become a change-maker in your community!